-(Supplement) Differences Between Collaboration and Subsidization
+(Supplement) Differences Between Commissioned Projects and Subsidized Projects

-This program is a collaboration between JST and the institutions it has entered into Collaborative Research Agreements with.
-A collaboration involves entering into an agreement with a university, private firm, or other third-party to perform research that would initially have been conducted by the Japanese government, etc. (in this case JST) but has been contracted to this third-party due to the belief that it will lead to more beneficial results.
-In this situation, the institution consigned to do the project has an obligation to appropriately perform all consigned duties in line with the Collaborative Research Agreement and administrative manuals, and the those who consigned will confirm this.
+This program is implemented as commissioned projects by concluding Collaborative Research Agreements between JST and the institutions.
+In "commissioned projects," the Japanese government (in this case, JST) entrusts projects which should be originally conducted by themselves to other third-party including universities and private firms by concluding Collaborative Research Agreements with them, when it is assumed to produce more beneficial results rather than by being conducted by themselves.
+In this situation, the institution consigned to do the project has an obligation to appropriately perform all consigned duties in line with the Collaborative Research Agreement and administrative manuals, and those who consigned will confirm this.

-By comparison, subsidization refers to having the government, etc., cover a portion of expenses incurred by projects being performed by universities, private firms, or another third party, that are recognized to have some benefits to the public at large.
-In this situation, the party that is issued the subsidy implements the project independently.
+By comparison, "subsidized projects" refers to having the government, etc., cover a portion of expenses incurred by the projects being performed by universities, private firms, or another third party, that are recognized to have some benefits to the public at large.
+In this situation, the party that received the subsidy implements the project independently.